xela95/dmc-tp1-devops-project_management_fundamental/README.md

 ## Data Update Frequency and Format

-The system defines how often proximity data is refreshed (e.g., every second or every 5 seconds).
+The system defines how often proximity data is refreshed.
 This configuration ensures a smooth and responsive update cycle.
 This does not compromise the performance of the monitoring map.